 A student who withdraws from Marist must schedule an appointment to complete the official withdrawal form obtainable in person from The Center for Advising and Academic Services.
-In the absence of this official form, the student may submit a signed letter or written statement of withdrawal.
-The official date of withdrawal will be the date the written verification is received.
-Unless such written notice has been given, no statement of honorable withdrawal will be issued by the College.
+The official date of withdrawal will be the date on the withdrawal form.
+Unless the official withdrawal form has been completed and submitted, no academic transcript will be issued by the College.